beatrixwashere/jackalope/README.md

 - /fjump might not be fully accurate
 - fast forward has inconsistencies
 - holding the give up key should break out pause and replay mode
-- allow using the mod when online but only in a local level
 - mac still needs testing

 ---